2022 Los Angeles County Board of Supervisors election

-The 2022 Los Angeles County Board of Supervisors elections took place on June 7, 2022 with runoff elections held on November 8, 2022 to elect members of the Los Angeles County Board of Supervisors.
-Two of the five seats on the board were up for election.
+The 2022 Los Angeles County Board of Supervisors elections took place on June 7, 2022, with runoff elections held on November 8, 2022, to elect members of the Los Angeles County Board of Supervisors.
+Two of the five seats on the board were up for election to four-year terms.

-Two of the five seats of the Los Angeles County Board of Supervisors were up for election to four-year terms.

 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.

 District 1

 The first supervisorial district contains Downtown, Northeast Los Angeles and Eastside Los Angeles, parts of the San Gabriel Valley, and the eastern Pomona Valley.
 It includes the cities of Montebello, Pomona, West Covina, El Monte and Alhambra.
 Incumbent supervisor Hilda Solis ran for re-election to a third term.
 She was re-elected in 2018 unopposed.